headforwards-spd/headforwards-website/src/pages/info-pages/bi-and-data.md

               the initiation, formation and standardisation of best practices to support ETL procedures, data quality measurement, data retention, master data management and role management.

-              Our local authority team is using a Microsoft-first approach and the tech stack includes:

-              CHANGEME
 seo:
   slug: bi-and-big-data
 careers: